 “Where is the missing heritability?” is a question asked frequently in genetic research, usually in the context of diseases that have large heritability estimates, say 60-80%, and yet where only perhaps 5-10% of that heritability has been found.
 The difficulty seems to come down to the common disease/common variant hypothesis not holding up.
-Or perhaps more accurately, that the frequency of the assayed markers are not in line with the frequency of the disease (or specific sub-phenotype thereof).
+Or perhaps more accurately, that the frequency of the assayed markers is not in line with the frequency of the disease (or specific sub-phenotype thereof).
 Most of the technologies directed towards finding the genetic links to diseases – e.g., the first generation of major microarray platforms used in genome-wide association studies (GWAS) – were developed using this hypothesis as a premise.

 Limitations of First Generation Microarrays

 One major limitation is that the microarrays used in most major GWAS efforts to date employ common genetic variants originally identified in a rather small number of presumably healthy people (HapMap Phase I).
 Many high-profile and heavily researched diseases, such as Type 1 diabetes, are really not so common, appearing in 1 person out of, perhaps, 500-800.
 Why, then, should we expect that common genetic polymorphisms found in a handful of HapMap individuals would be linked to the causes of disease in the relatively small proportion of people who have Type 1 diabetes?
 The assumption that common single nucleotide polymorphisms (SNPs) will reliably tag such variants is shaky.